Michael18811380328/HelloWorld/log.md

 ### 2019.12

 The most important thing is that review whole year knowledge.
 And try to sovel leetcode problems as many as possible.
+It is really busy in December.

 - [x] leetcode 100+

 ## 2020

 ### 2020.01

+The main task is review 2019 codes.
+During 2019, I have learned basic knowledge of ES5 and ES6, mysql and data structure.
+And try my best to finish at least 100 Leetcode issues.
+It is a challenge for me at first.
+In 2020, learn and review them again.

 - [ ] review 2019 notes